-Are you getting excited about the lazy days of summer?
-Warm weather can certainly put you in the mindset for relaxing, whether it’s napping in a shady hammock, floating on an inflatable raft in a pool (with sunscreen, of course), or lounging around in pajamas after breakfast on the porch.
+Are you enjoying the lazy days of summer?
+Warm weather can certainly put you in the mindset for relaxing, whether it’s napping in a shady hammock, floating on an inflatable raft in a pool (with sunscreen, of course), or lounging around after breakfast on the porch.
 But don’t take the word “lazy” too literally when it comes to your workout.
 Consider exercising in the morning before it gets too hot.
 You may find your morning workout so energizing you decide to build it into your schedule year-round.
 Here are a few A.M. workout tips:

 Enjoy a preworkout snack.
-After a night of sleep, you need a little something (not a fully breakfast!) before you exercise.
-Enjoying a low-fat or nonfat yogurt, a handful of nuts, or even a glass of fat-free or 1% milk will make a big difference in how energetic you feel once you get going.
-If you’re on Phase 2, you also have the option of all-natural, low-sugar peanut butter on a slice of whole wheat toast or some sliced apple.
+After a night of sleep, you need a little something (not a full breakfast!) before you exercise.
+Enjoying a low-fat or nonfat plain Greek yogurt (sweetened if you like with an all-natural no-calorie sweetener), a handful of nuts, or even a glass of fat-free or 1% milk will make a big difference in how energetic you feel once you get going.
+If you’re on Phase 2, you also have the option of all-natural peanut or almond butter on a slice of whole wheat toast along with some sliced apple.

 Get hydrated!
-(And coffee doesn’t count!)
-Sure, you may need a cup of java to get going.
-But caffeine is a diuretic, and when you’re exercising outside on a hot morning, you risk becoming dehydrated if you have more than a cup.
-Instead, have a large glass of water when you wake up, and take a water bottle along with you to the gym or park.
-Then enjoy that coffee when you get back.
+Sure, you may need a cup of java to get going but don't skip the water.
+Have a large glass of water when you wake up, and take a water bottle along with you to the gym or park. .

 Protect your skin.
 It’s important